Ashutosh-01/scripts/README.md

 </ol>

 ## Example :
 > The example script which is given here has numRecords = ("1000" "2500" "5000").
-So the program will give 1000/2500/5000 numbers respectively to the sorting program and will calculate time required for program using <i>"time"</i> command.
+So the program will give 1000/2500/5000 numbers respectively to the sorting program and will calculate time required for program using <i>"time"</i> command(Please note that program does not generate random numbers, that work is done using random.c program ).
 The time values will also be stored in the file specified in DATA_NAME variable.
 Here's what you should see on terminal.
 <pre>
 >. ./calculateTime.sh<br>